 - Accidents at work - occupational disability (WIA)

 Payment: The employee insurance scheme contributions are paid for both by your employer and yourself.
 On your pay slip you can see how much of your gross salary you contribute to these schemes.

-- Healthcare allowance, to compensate lower incomes for the cost of the public healthcare insurance - (healthcare allowance)
+- Healthcare benefits, to compensate people with lower incomes for the costs of healthcare insurance - (healthcare benefits)

-- Rent allowance, to compensate lower income for the rental of their living accomodation (rent benefit)
+- Rent Benefit, to compensate people with lower income for the rental of their living accomodation (rent benefit)

-- Childcare benefits, to compensate for the cost of childcare facilities (childcare allowance)
+- Childcare benefits, to compensate for the cost of childcare facilities (childcare benefit)